 If you happen to already be in a Settings window, there is a "Find a setting" search box in every such window.
 This seems to do the same system-wide search for system controls as the Start button search does, i.e., it isn't limited to controls found only in Settings.

 The System Administrative Tools provide a great deal of information and useful functions: a task scheduler to start things at particular times, logs for system and application errors, a performance monitor, a tool to look at your hard disk structure and assign device letters, a way to get to the Device Manager, tools to display details about your computer's configuration and services, and more.
 To make this easily accessible, you can go to the Control Panel, right-click Administrative Tools, and select "Pin to Start".
+Also, many of these facilities are available in the menu displayed when Windows+X is pressed.

 Windows has some default settings which I (and many others) always choose to change.
 Open any folder with Explorer, then select View > Options dropdown (far right end of ribbon) > Change folder and search options.